ikarajas/ubuntu-1604-install-scripts/README.md

-# Ubuntu 16.04 install script
+# Ubuntu 16.04 install scripts
 Automates the installation of some tools, applications and platforms in Ubuntu 16.04.

 ## Usage